Freddie Freeman Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks fifth in MLB.
+- The Astros pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Astros have the top team ERA across all league pitching staffs (3.50).
+- The Astros' 3.50 team ERA ranks first among all league pitching staffs.

-- Astros pitchers combine to allow 78 home runs (one per game), the 10th-fewest in the league.
+- Astros pitchers combine to allow the ninth-fewest home runs in baseball (79 total, one per game).

-- France (2-2 with a 3.42 ERA and 38 strikeouts in 47 1/3 innings pitched) makes the start for the Astros, his ninth of the season.
+- Blanco gets the start for the Astros, his fourth of the season.
+He is 1-0 with a 4.66 ERA and 31 strikeouts in 29 2/3 innings pitched.

-- In his last appearance on Saturday against the Cincinnati Reds, the right-hander went 6 2/3 innings, giving up two earned runs while surrendering four hits.
+- His last appearance came on Sunday against the Cincinnati Reds, when the righty tossed 5 2/3 innings, surrendering five earned runs while allowing seven hits.

-- The 28-year-old has amassed an ERA of 3.42, with 7.2 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .230 against him.
+- The 29-year-old has put up an ERA of 4.66, with 9.6 strikeouts per nine innings, in 12 games this season.
+Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.